 The implementation of appropriate sanitation measures at the nursery is most needed to produce high quality planting grapevine material.
 It is known that one infected vine can produce between 100 -200 vines each year, potentially producing a significant number of infected grafted plants.
 The use of hot water treatment (HWT) for 30 minutes at 50C (122F) at the nursery has shown a reduction of fungal pathogens in propagated vines.
 However, there are mix reports on the effect of the HWT on bud mortality.
 Reports in warmer winegrowing regions (e.g., Spain) have shown a lower effect on bud mortality compared to HWT in cool climate regions (e.g., Australia).
 Because fungal pathogens cannot be eliminated in the vineyard once introduced, it is important to learn and apply the best management practices available.

 Management at the vineyard should include expertly trained personnel for pruning activities.
 In California where the rainy season coincides with the pruning season it is recommended to prune as late as possible in the spring prior to bud break.
 Since the vine is active in the spring, the wound healing will occur faster.
 Another reason for late pruning is that most fungal trunk disease pathogens release spores during the rainy season.
 Therefore, in areas with predominantly winter precipitations, the proportion of spores available to start an infection would have been reduced to a minimum.
-If the vineyard is large, the double pruning method can be applied.
-This consists in the mechanical pre-pruning of vines in the start of dormancy, leaving canes of 1-2 feet long.
+If the vineyard is large, the double pruning method is recommended.
+This consists of the mechanical pre-pruning of vines in the start of dormancy, leaving canes of 1-2 feet long.
 In the spring or late winter, the pruning is completed by leaving the desired final number of buds per spur.
 The freshly produced wounds should be protected using fungicides or a sealant such as VitiSeal.
 During pruning it is important to avoid producing large wounds, cutting near the trunk, pruning after long periods of rain, and leaving vine residues in the vineyard floor.

 Economic studies performed by Dr. Kendra Baumgartner and colleagues (USDA in UC Davis, California) has shown that preventative methods (late pruning, double pruning, and pruning wound protectants) are sustainable only if applied before symptoms appear in the vineyard.
 Adopting these methods in vines that are 10 years old or older will not recover the cost of investment.